Capgemini To Power STEM and Coding Education In 4 States

 We have partnered with Capgemini (India) to enable 5,000 govt. high school students with skills and confidence required to use technology as a medium of creating, innovating and problem solving.

-This project, named MyCode, will be implemented for one year in 50 schools across Gujarat, Karnataka, Odisha, and Telangana under the Secondary Schools Program.
+This project, named MyCode, will be implemented for one year in 25 schools across Karnataka, Odisha, and Telangana under the Secondary Schools Program.